MileHacker Logo

 • Yangjiang is generally safe.
 Take standard precautions and secure valuables.

-• Hostels or guesthouses can offer social opportunities to meet other travelers.
+• Dormitories or guesthouses can offer social ways to connect with fellow travelers.

 • Engage with locals using translation apps.